gamemake-eng/word-maker/README.md

 A:download the file and test it out in python

-Q:what did you ue to make this?
+Q:what did you use to make this?

 A:python